Patna School of Painting

-Patna School of Painting (also Patna Qalaam, or Patna Kalam) is a style of Indian painting which existed in Bihar, India in the 18th and 19th centuries.
-Patna Qalaam was the world's first independent school of painting which dealt exclusively with the commoner and their lifestyle, which also helped Patna Kalam paintings gain in popularity.
-The principal centers of this style were in Patna, Danapur and Arrah.
+The Patna School of Painting (also Patna Qalaam, or Patna Kalam) is a style of Indian painting which existed in Bihar, India in the 18th and 19th centuries.
+The Patna School dealt almost exclusively with common people and their lifestyles, which helped the paintings gain in popularity.
+The principal centres of this style were in Patna, Danapur and Arrah.

-The art historian, Mildred Archer said of the Patna school of Painting that: "It marks the fusion of Eastern and Western taste which occurred in the nineteenth century and mirrors the interests and artistic fashions of the period.
+The art historian, Mildred Archer said of the Patna School of painting that: "It marks the fusion of Eastern and Western taste which occurred in the nineteenth century and mirrors the interests and artistic fashions of the period.
 The school is, in fact, a summary of the complicated interplay of European and Indian cultures in the nineteenth century."

-Origin
+History

-It was barrister and art collector P.C.
-Manuk of Patna who wrote the first detailed research article on the history of the Patna School of Painting, its prominent artists, and various notable collections.
+The barrister and art collector Percival Chater Manuk of Patna wrote the first detailed research article on the history of the Patna School of Painting, its prominent artists, and various notable collections.
 This was after coming across a collection of work by the painter, Shiva Lal.
 This work was entitled the Patna School of Painting and was published in the Bihar Research Journal in 1943.

 Patna Kalam is an off-shoot of both Mughal painting and of Company style art.
 The Mughal style of painting matured in the regime of Jahangir, and his period was considered the golden era of Mughal paintings, but during the rule of Aurangzeb in the late 17th and early 18th century, artisans faced mass prosecution and aversion in art and painting.
 The painters migrated from Delhi looking for shelter in different places.
 One such group moved eastward and landed in Murshidabad under the patronage of the Nawab of Bengal and other local aristocrats, though British patrons were also important.

 Holi being played in the courtyard, ca 1795 painting in Patna style.

 In the mid-18th century, after the fall of The Nawab of Bengal and the subsequent decline of Murshidabad, the artisans started moving to the next biggest city in the east, Patna.
 In Patna they came under the patronage of local aristocracy and often Indophile scions of the early East India Company.